There are neighborhoods in San Antonio where a high percentage of children are testing positive for lead poisoning.

 Contaminated dirt around a house can be a source of lead poisoning.
-The Romos lives in a brand new apartment, so it’s unlikely that old lead-based paint could be a problem.
+The Romos live in a brand new apartment, so it’s unlikely that old lead-based paint could be a problem.
 To be certain lead isn’t in Lonnie’s system, the doctor orders a blood test.

-"It’ll be a blood test and I think we’ll do it today, if you guys don’t mind," he says.
+"It’ll be a blood test, and I think we’ll do it today, if you guys don’t mind," he says.

 The test means a vein blood draw – and that can get loud.
 Lonnie’s parents try to soothe him during the ordeal.
 It’s something that everyone in the room would have liked to skip, but checking for lead exposure is critically important.